brave/browser-laptop/docs/state.md

       lastFocusedSelector: string, // selector for the last selected element (browser ui, not frame content)
       selectedIndex: Array<number> // indices of the selected menu item(s) (or null for none selected) }, // windows only
-    mouseInTitlebar: boolean, // whether or not the mouse is in the titlebar
     noScriptInfo: {
       isVisible: boolean // Whether the noscript infobox is visible },